yamalight/graffiti/examples/default-queries/README.md

 This example shows how to control default queries and mutations created by Graffiti.
 Schema definition file `schema/note.js` is used to create basic GraphQL endpoint with Notes schema.
+Exported `exports.config` variable in that file defines what default queries and mutations should be disabled.

 ## How to use